zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Set the Local Video Display Mode (setLocalRenderMode)
+#### Sets the Local Video Display Mode (setLocalRenderMode)

 ```
 - (int)setLocalRenderMode:(AgoraVideoRenderMode) mode;
 ```

 This method configures the local video display mode.
-The application can call this method multiple times to change the display mode.
+The app can call this method multiple times to change the display mode.

 <table>
 <colgroup>